Rape Attorney in New York

 - Termination from educational programs

-- Public exposure and media coverage
+- Public exposure & media coverage

 - Inclusion in the New York Sex Offender Registry